California: Flora and fauna

 The high elevations of the Canadian zone allow the Jeffrey pine, red fir, and lodgepole pine to thrive.
 Brushy areas are abundant with dwarf manzanita and ceanothus; the unique Sierra puffball is also found here.
 Right below the timberline, in the Hudsonian zone, the whitebark, foxtail, and silver pines grow.
 At about 10500 ft, begins the Arctic zone, a treeless region whose flora include a number of wildflowers, including Sierra primrose, yellow columbine, alpine buttercup, and alpine shooting star.

 Palm trees are a well-known feature of California, particularly in Southern California and Los Angeles; many species have been imported, though the Washington filifera (commonly known as the California fan palm) is native to the state, mainly growing in the Colorado Desert oases.
 Other common plants that have been introduced to the state include the eucalyptus, acacia, pepper tree, geranium, and Scotch broom.
 The species that are federally classified as endangered are the Contra Costa wallflower, Antioch Dunes evening primrose, Solano grass, San Clemente Island larkspur, salt marsh bird's beak, McDonald's rock-cress, and Santa Barbara Island liveforever.
 As of December 1997, 85 plant species were listed as threatened or endangered.

 In the deserts of the lower Sonoran zone, the mammals include the jackrabbit, kangaroo rat, squirrel, and opossum.
-Common birds include the owl, roadrunner, cactus wren, and various species of hawk.
+Common birds include the owl, Greater roadrunner, cactus wren, and various species of hawk.
 The area's reptilian life include the sidewinder viper, desert tortoise, and horned toad.
 The upper Sonoran zone boasts mammals such as the antelope, brown-footed woodrat, and ring-tailed cat.
 Birds unique to this zone are the California thrasher, bushtit, and California condor.

 In the transition zone, there are Colombian black-tailed deer, black bears, gray foxes, cougars, bobcats, and Roosevelt elk.
 Reptiles such as the garter snakes and rattlesnakes inhabit the zone.
 In addition, amphibians such as the water puppy and redwood salamander are common too.
-Birds such as the kingfisher, chickadee, towhee, and hummingbird thrive here as well.
+Birds such as the Belted kingfisher, chickadee, towhee, and hummingbird thrive here as well.